Student Research Council

 Contact information (names, emails, phone numbers) for the primary student author-presenter, the faculty mentor, any student co-presenters (up to three additional students in addition to the primary presenter) who will be physically be co-presenting the work at the conference), and additional co-authors (up to six additional contributors to the work who will not be part of the presentation delivery).

 Click here for more information about submitting an abstract for the Student Research Conference.

-Abstract submission for the 49th annual WKU Student Research Conference is open until February 15, 2019
+Abstract submission for the 50th annual WKU Student Research Conference is closed.

 An abstract is a miniature version of a scholarly paper, poster, performance, video, or exhibit.
 It is a one-paragraph summary of the main sections of the work.
 An abstract typically includes an introduction describing the research question, goal, or intent of the project; the methods, procedure, materials, or approach of the project; the results, findings, or product of the project; and a discussion describing the significance, implications, and conclusions of the project.
 The emphasis on these basic components will vary by discipline.
 A well-written abstract should make the reader want to learn more about the project.